 If severe weather conditions make travel hazardous, school may be postponed, closed early or canceled.
-OFMS follows the guidelines of Longview Independent School District for weather related school closings.
-Parents will be notified through email, our IRIS messaging system and the OFMS Facebook page.
+OFMS will notify parents through Brightwheel, Facebook, KLTV and/or email.

 SECTION 7- COMMUNICATION

 Communication

 Communication is the primary medium of interaction between the school and parents, faculty/staff, and other members of the school community.
 Good communication is key to a successful school-family relationship.